Posttraumatic Stress Disorder (PTSD)

 Mickey, an Army veteran, returned home from Iraq, where he drove trucks in combat zones.
 He was diagnosed with PTSD as a result of this combat experience.
 Since his return, he has been involved in two minor automobile accidents and received a citation for “inattentive” driving when he was straddling two lanes on the highway.

-His mental health therapist was aware that many returning combat veterans have difficulty returning to civilian driving, and their behaviors often were viewed as “road rage” or thrill-seeking.
+His psychiatrist was aware that many returning combat veterans have difficulty returning to civilian driving, and their behaviors often were viewed as “road rage” or thrill-seeking.
 Increasingly, however, these driving behaviors have been identified as symptoms of either a traumatic brain injury or PTSD.
-For this reason, the therapist suggested to Mickey that he be referred to the North Central Rehabilitation Center for assessment and assistance with driving in a civilian setting.
+For this reason, the psychiatrist referred Mickey to the North Central Rehabilitation Center for assessment and assistance with driving in a civilian setting.

 Carlos, an occupational therapist who is also a certified driving rehabilitation specialist, received the referral and met Mickey for the first time a few days later.
 At this initial meeting, Mickey learned that the goal of the following sessions would be to conduct a routine assessment and a comprehensive driving evaluation, which was expected to take approximately three hours to complete.